kganesh-tech/AuthForge/README.md

 -Connected change password frontend from with backend API -Debugged and fixed duplicate PUT route issue in Express.js -Verified that users can login successfully using the updated password.
+## Day 5:
+-implemented the forgotPassword.html.
+-Designed a clean and responsive Forgot Password page inspired by the Instagram forgot Password Clone.
+-Added a professional UI using the HTML and CSS.
+-Added an Input field that accepts username , email and phone number.
+-Added a "Continue" button to begin the account recovery process.
+- Added a "Can't reset your password?" help link.
+- Linked the Forgot Password page with its CSS and JavaScript files.

  ## Upcoming Features: